heinzwittenbrink/slides-intelligentcontent/ic.md

 ## XML

-The role of XML.
-Everywhere you go, you hear about the use of XML.
-XML is being used on the web, in rich media and for content.
-While you don't have to use XML for your content, XML really helps make your content intelligent.
+> While you don't have to use XML for your content, XML really helps make your content intelligent.
 Traditional office documents are simply files, and you have no access to the content because content is unstructured.[@rockley2011]

 ## XML und Content Delivery

 > The power of XML for delivery.
 When it comes to delivering content, XML gives us a very wide range of options.
 In fact, part of the rationale for XML was to liberate content owners from being limited to providing only one or two delivery formats[@rockley2011]

----

 ## DITA: Maps